Search results

 Results From The WOW.Com Content Network

-The Church of Greenland, consisting of the Diocese of Greenland is the official Lutheran church in Greenland under the leadership of the Bishop of Greenland, currently being Paneeraq Siegstad Munk.
+The Church of Greenland, consisting of the Diocese of Greenland is the official Lutheran church in Greenland under the leadership of the Bishop of Greenland, currently Paneeraq Siegstad Munk.
 The Church of Greenland is semi-independent from the Church of Denmark, however, it is still considered a diocese of the Church of Denmark.

-The city was founded in 1728 by the Dano-Norwegian missionary Hans Egede when he relocated from the earlier Hope Colony (Haabets Koloni) where he arrived in 1721.
-The governor Claus Paarss was part of the relocation.
+The city was founded in 1728 by the Dano-Norwegian missionary Hans Egede when he relocated from the earlier Hope Colony (Haabets Koloni), where he arrived in 1721; the governor Claus Paarss was part of the relocation.
 The new colony was placed at the Inuit settlement of Nûk and was named Godthaab ("Good Hope").